sethnlewis/Predicting-Political-Revolutions/README.md

-### Feature importance
+### Feature Importance

 Although XG boost models are notoriously difficult to extract meaningful feature importance data from, the plot below does provide an indication per the SHAP summary plot.

 <img src="https://github.com/sethschober/Predicting-Political-Revolutions/blob/main/images/shap_summary_plot.png" width="1000">

-Here, we see that the four most significant features are:
+Here, we see that the five most significant features are:
-1. **XXX** (XXX)
-2. **XXX** (XXX)
-3. **XXX** (XXX)
-4. **XXX** (XXX)
+1. **xconst**: presence of executive constraints, ranging from "Unlimited Authority" through "Executive Parity"
+2. **protestnumber_log**: number of protests that already occurred in the year of the protest, log-transformed
+3. **tensys_strict**: length of time the country has been autocratic or democratic
+4. **totalseats**: total seats in the legislature
+5. **yrsoffc**: number of years the chief executive has been in office

+To bring some meaning to the SHAP summary plot, it is worth noting that:
+1. Countries with low  executive constraint ("Unlimited Authority") are more strongly correlated with a protest overturning the regime.
+2. Higher turnouts to protests are associated with regime transitions.
+However, the data is somewhat split: even very small protests can be associated with regime transition.
+3. There is a less distinct divide in the relationship between the length of time a country has been autocratic vs. democratic than in other metrics.
+That said, the feature remains a strong predictor.
+4. Regime transitions happen somewhat consistently across the size of governing bodies.
+5. Protests in countries with new executive leadership are less likely to lead to regime change than countries with a long-ruling leader.

 ---

 ## Conclusion
 Overall, this analysis successfully completes its objective.
 It creates and tunes a model that helps predict whether a given protest will lead to a regime transition within one year.
-This incredibly valuable tool can be used by stakeholders far and wide as an indicator of disruption to come, which in turn can be used for proactive or preventative measures by either side.
+This incredibly valuable tool can be used by political scientists to better understand regime transitions, including my investigating the model further than was conducted in this analysis.
+In addition, the model and its findings can be used for proactive or preventative measures by either side of government.
 With a very strong performing model, it can be trusted to give an accurate estimate of changes to come.

 Going forward, this project allows for easy growth as more data is released.
 Each of the three primary datasets receive regular updates, and this new information can easily be incorporated in order to expand the temporal scope of the project and with more data comes to potential for stronger performance.

+### Next Steps
+A powerful next step could be to investigate this data using time series analyses.
+Specifically, it would be valuable to understand how protest outcomes are affected by protests before it.

 <img src="https://github.com/sethschober/Predicting-Political-Revolutions/blob/main/images/footer.png" width="1200">